 Our data for Kingston, New York is based on a single nursing home we found there.
-We gave the city's lone nursing home a grade of B-, which is a a decent grade.
-This is just about average by national standards, which is nothing to be ashamed of.
-Although this likely is not a bad option, we would not blame you if you want to explore other cities to see what they have to offer.
+We gave the city's lone nursing home a grade of C, so it may be worth considering.
+This grade is below average by national standards.
+While this likely is not a bad option, we would not blame you if you want to explore other cities to see what they have to offer.

 While its overall rating was not elite, we awarded this city's sole nursing home an A+ for our inspections rating.
 We take several aspects of a facility's inspection report into consideration in calculating our inspection ratings.
 One key factor is deficiencies.
 It should be noted that the severity of the deficiencies is usually more important than the number of deficiencies, as some end up being relatively minor.
 This facility also received one of our better grades in the area of long-term care, where it received a grade of B. In the other categories we looked at, the city received terrible grades for our nursing and short-term care categories respectively.